PartMan7/PartBot/docs/STRUCTURE.md

 # PartBot's Structure

-PartBot's layout can be broadly broken down into three 'core' modules and five 'helper' modules.
+PartBot's layout can be broadly broken down into three 'core' modules and six 'helper' modules.

 * PS
 * Discord